digram/bukua-auth/README.md

-# Laravel Bukua OAuth Integration
+# Login with Bukua Laravel Integration

 This package provides seamless **OAuth 2.0 authentication** with Bukua for Laravel applications, handling the complete authentication flow and user management.